Thermoplastics in Transit Interiors – Weighing the Advantages

 The manufacturing process for fiberglass emits high levels of volatile organic compounds (VOCs).
 In contrast, the use of very long fiber-reinforced polypropylene (PP VLF) thermoplastic compounds reduces levels of VOCs to compliance with the open air and enclosed application specifications set by international legislation and automotive OEMs.
 In addition, the PP VLF thermoplastics meet or surpass standards for odor and fogging.

 Parts manufactured from fiberglass cannot be recycled.
-However, parts made from PP VLF thermoplastics can be recycled, have a lower life-cycle energy footprint and a lower life-cycle greenhouse gas emissions.
+However, parts made from PP VLF thermoplastics can be recycled, have a lower life-cycle energy footprint and a lower life-cycle greenhouse gas emission.
 Manufacturers of mass transportation components use PP VLF thermoplastics for instrument panels, overhead and center consoles, seating, and storage bins.

-Achieve Aesthetic Appeal On Time and Within Budget
+Aesthetic Appeal: On-Time and Within Budget

 Thermoplastics can improve the aesthetic design features of interior components used for mass transportation vehicles at a fraction of the cost required to obtain the same level of complex designs with other manufacturing processes.
 Low or high gloss surface finishes, custom surface texturing, complex geometric part design, and coloration are all capable, cost feasible, and can be manufactured quickly with the thermoforming process.